xSpleet/xSpleet/README.md

 👋 Hi, I'm Kiryl

 📖 I am currently a student at the TU Dresden.
-2nd semester of Computer Science Bachelor
+3nd semester of Computer Science Bachelor

-😣 I am in my Exam Phase, so not much time to work on my ideas and plans
+😣 I am in my Stress Phase, so not much time to work on my ideas and plans

 🔭 I am currently planning to
 - 🌱 Learn: